subramanyakashyap/Convolutional-Neural-Network-cifar10/README.md

 # Convolutional-Neural-Network-cifar10
-Building a convolutional neural network for image classifiaction for the famous dataset called cifar10
+This project uses CNN for classifying image using popular image dataset called as cifar10